srobb1/PFB2012/README.md

 ---

-Steps to update the orginal repository and to add files to your personal repo These steps can be done as many times as you like
+Steps to update the orginal repository and to add files to your personal repo.

+These steps can be done as many times as you like

 1. To get new files from the orignal PFB2012 repo you need to do this: